Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 **Version 2**

-1. A Log Event object, with references to the raw data from [`Write-PodeLog`](../../../../Functions/Logging/Write-PodeLog), the log Level, Timestamp, any Metadata, and the log type's Name.
+1. A [Log Event](../../Objects#log-event) object, with references to the raw data from [`Write-PodeLog`](../../../../Functions/Logging/Write-PodeLog), the log Level, Timestamp, any Metadata, and the Log Type's Name.
 2. The arguments that were supplied from [`Add-PodeLogType`](../../../../Functions/Logging/Add-PodeLogType)'s `-ArgumentList` parameter.

 ## Formatting

-More information on formatting can be [found here](../Formatting).
+More information on formatting can be [found here](../../Formatting).

 ## Log Levels

-The Custom logging Type uses the following log levels:
+The Custom Log Type uses the following log levels:

 * Emergency
 * Alert